skunnavakkam/skunnavakkam.github.io/content/_index.md

 Hi!
 I'm *Sudarsh*.

-I'm an incoming freshman at Caltech.
+I'm a freshman at Caltech.
 I also poke language models at METR.
+In the past, I've also worked with startups like Haize, and on AI research.
 Before this, I got good at chess and did Physics research.

+Personally, I'm vegan and write for myself a lot.

 I'm incredibly interested in Neurobiology & Theory of Cognition, most Physics research, manufacturing, and metrology.
 I also like to cook, lift and touch grass.
 If you want to learn more about me, check out my [about page](/about)